-Alright, y’all… Mother’s Day is coming up this weekend and if you’re like me, you’re still scrambling to think of a gift so let’s try some Mother’s Day DIY Crafts.
-We all love our moms and just because we let time slip away from us doesn’t mean that she deserves a bad/no gift to show her how much we love her.
+Alright, y’all… Mother’s Day is coming up in two weeks and if you’re like me, you’re still trying to think of a gift so let’s try some Mother’s Day DIY Crafts.
+We all love our moms and just because we let time slip away from us doesn’t mean that she deserves a bad gift or worse, no gift, to show her how much we love her.

 So we’re going to go through some DIY ideas.
-If you aren’t finding what you want here, check out our Pinterest Mother’s Day board to see lots of other ideas we’ve Pinned.
-I’m going to break this up in to 3 different groups of buyers (creators).
+If you aren’t finding what you want here, check out our Pinterest Mother’s Day board to see lots of other ideas we’ve pinned.

-All of our crafts for kids to adults could use a parent’s supervision, but they’re gifts Mom will cherish.
+All of these crafts for kids to adults could use a parent’s supervision, but they’re gifts any mom will cherish.